geopm/theta-tutorial/QUICKSTART.md

 Enabling geopmaprun to interpret the -e option is tracked as [issue #360](https://github.com/geopm/geopm/issues/360).

-The principle job of the geopmaprun wrapper to aprun is to set explicit per-process CPU affinity masks that will optimize performance while enabling the GEOPM controller thread to run on a core isolated from the cores used by the primary application.
-For this reason it is important not use provide any affinity related flags to geopmaprun.
+The principal job of the geopmaprun wrapper to aprun is to set explicit per-process CPU affinity masks that will optimize performance while enabling the GEOPM controller thread to run on a core isolated from the cores used by the primary application.
+For this reason it is important not to provide any affinity related flags to geopmaprun.
-Please to not specify either of the CPU binding aprun options when using geopmaprun: '-cc'/'--cpu-binding', or '-cp'/'--cpu-binding-file'.
+Please do not specify either of the CPU binding aprun options when using geopmaprun: '-cc'/'--cpu-binding', or '-cp'/'--cpu-binding-file'.
 The geopmaprun does not interpret the '-j'/'--cpus-per-cu' option and it should not be used.
 This option